-If you were sixteen or older when the crime took place, then you will be treated as an adult and the rest of this Section will not apply to you.
-But if you were younger than sixteen when the crime happened, you need to figure out whether you are a juvenile or a JO.
-If your trial was in Family Court, you were tried as a juvenile.
-If your trial was in any other court, such as a criminal court, you were tried as a JO.
-If you are being detained and will be treated as a JO, there are ways for your case to be transferred from adult court to Family Court.
-You should talk to your defense attorney about requesting this "removal."
-63
+If your trial was in Family Court, you were tried as a "juvenile delinquent."
+If your trial was in the Youth Part of a criminal court, you were tried as a JO or AO.
+If you will be treated as a JO or AO, there are ways for your case to be transferred from adult court to Family Court.
+Transferring to Family Court comes with some benefits.
+You should talk to your defense attorney about requesting this "removal."71